Coronado Springs Resort Fact Sheet Moderate Resort

 As you read the Building numbers and locations below, picture a large, almost circular lake.
 Beginning at 6 o’clock is Casitas Building 1, followed by Building 2 and so on as you walk clockwise around the lake.
 Completing the circle is Cabanas Building 9B at 5 o’clock.

-Casitas 1 is directly over the convention center and closest to Pepper Market, Maya Grill, the Main Bus Stop and the Front Desk.
+Casitas 1 is directly over the convention center and closest to Pepper Market, Maya Grill, the Main Bus Stop (now relocated closer to Gran Destino Tower) and the Front Desk (now also located at Gran Destino Tower).
 The Health Club and Beauty Salon are located between Casitas 2/3 and Casitas 4.
+A second Fitness Center is located in Gran Destino Tower as well.
 Casitas 3 and 4 are closest to the Casitas Quiet Pool (and Guest Laundry).
 Casitas 4 is nearest the Casitas Bus Stop (Bus Stop 2).
 Casitas 5 is the furthest of the Casitas from the Main Building but closest to the Dig Site.

 Ranchos 7A and 7B are the closest to the Dig Site.
 The Ranchos share a bus stop with the Cabanas (7A being the closest Ranchos building to Bus Stop 3).
 Ranchos 6A and B are the furthest buildings out and probably the quietest.

 The Cabanas Building 8A is close to both the Cabanas Bus Stop (Bus Stop 4) and the Dig Site.
-Cabanas 9B is closest to Main Building (El Centro, which houses Pepper Market, etc.), the Marina, and is just a short walk from Bus Stop 1.
+Cabanas 9B is closest to Main Building (El Centro, which houses Cafe Rix, Maya Grill, etc.), the Marina, and is just a short walk from Bus Stop 1.
 Cabanas 9A is closest to the Quiet Pool (and Guest Laundry).

 A stroll around Lago Dorado, clocking distances with a basic pedometer measured the perimeter to be about 1.1 miles.
 Other distances measured: